Land Bank

 Dollars & CentsDollars & Cents

-The financial aspect of land banks is covered in chapter 7 (page 48) of Dr. Alexander's Land Banks and Land Banking.
+The financial aspect of land banks is covered in chapter 7 (page 48) of Dr. Alexander's Land Banks and Land Banking report.
 Most of the chapter covers property acquisition.
 As land banks have evolved, so have the property acquisition procedures.
 In the beginning, most land banks paid for land through general fund revenues.
 In addition to purchasing property, land banks take ownership of tax delinquent properties, among others.
 The chapter also points out that the Michigan land bank receives 50% of all real property taxes for five years following the transfer of the property from the land bank to a private owner.

 The cost to units of local government will vary and is determined by the management method of the program.
 The most critical questions that will impact cost, are: